We Need to Talk About Cosby

 We Need to Talk About Cosby is an American documentary miniseries directed and produced by W. Kamau Bell.
-It explores the life and career of Bill Cosby up to his sexual assault cases.
+It explores the life and career of Bill Cosby up to his sexual assault cases, through conversations with comedians, journalists, and survivors.
 It premiered on January 30, 2022, on Showtime.

-Plot

-Comedians, journalists, and survivors have a conversation about the career and sexual assault cases of Bill Cosby.

 Episodes

 Release

 The series had its world premiere at the 2022 Sundance Film Festival on January 22, 2022.
 It was released on January 30, 2022, on Showtime.